cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/users/session-management.md

 To immediately terminate all active sessions for a specific application:

-1. On the Teams dashboard, navigate to **Access > Applications** and locate the application for which you would like to revoke active sessions.
+1. On the Zero Trust dashboard, navigate to **Access > Applications** and locate the application for which you would like to revoke active sessions.

 1. Click **Edit** for that application.